Page 3 (film): Plot

-Madhavi Sharma (Konkona Sen Sharma) is a young journalist, who arrives in Mumbai looking for a job.
-She is hired by newspaper editor Deepak Suri (Boman Irani), and is assigned the task of reporting on celebrity news, writing articles for Page 3.
-Her roommate Pearl Sequiera (Sandhya Mridul) is an air hostess who aims to marry a rich man so that she can have a lavish, exciting lifestyle.
-Gayatri Sachdeva (Tara Sharma), an aspiring actress, later joins them at the apartment.
-Gayatri becomes romantically involved with a leading actor, Rohit Kumar (Bikram Saluja), and soon finds out that she is pregnant.
-Rohit is aware that the pregnancy will ruin his career so he tells her to get an abortion.
-Depressed and shattered, Gayarti unsuccessfully tries to commit suicide and, in the process, loses her child.
+Madhavi Sharma is a young journalist who arrives in Mumbai looking for a job.
+She is hired by newspaper editor Deepak Suri and is assigned the task of reporting on celebrity news and writing articles for Page 3.
+Her roommate Pearl Sequiera is an air hostess who aims to marry a rich man so that she can have a lavish, exciting lifestyle.
+Gayatri Sachdeva, an aspiring actress, later joins them at the apartment.
+Gayatri becomes romantically involved with a leading actor, Rohit Kumar, and soon finds out that she is pregnant.
+Rohit is aware that the pregnancy will ruin his career, so he tells her to get an abortion.
+Depressed and shattered, Gayatri unsuccessfully tries to commit suicide and, in the process, loses her child.
 Meanwhile, Pearl marries a wealthy old man and moves to the United States, where she lives an extravagant but loveless life.
 Madhavi plans to expose Rohit by writing an article on his relationship with Gayatri, but her editor blocks the story, and she is forced to apologize to Rohit.

-Madhavi finds that her boyfriend is bisexual; she finds him in bed with her best friend, Abhijeet (Rehaan Engineer).
+Madhavi finds that her boyfriend is bisexual; she finds him in bed with her best friend, Abhijeet.
 Soon, Madhavi becomes disillusioned with her job, and she realises that 'the party is over' for her - the celebrity lifestyle is not as glamorous as it seems.
-She requests to be moved to a different field, and lands on the "crime beat" with Vinayak Mane (Atul Kulkarni).
-She accompanies Vinayak as they search the city for crime related stories.
+She requests to be moved to a different field and lands on the "crime beat" with Vinayak Mane.
+She accompanies Vinayak as they search the city for crime-related stories.
 On one such trip, they witness a bomb blast in the city, which affects Madhavi emotionally.
 She begins to investigate the story, but is made to cover a high-profile Bollywood party by Deepak.
 At the party, she comes across the ACP in charge of the bomb blast she witnessed, insensitively discussing the incident.
 Madhavi is shocked to find out that the ACP was attending a film shoot while he was on duty, which delayed his reaction to the blast.